syeddaniyalg/passly-password-manager/README.md

 | POST | `/api/decrypt-key` | Decrypts a stored credential using the submitted secret key |

 All routes other than `/api/auth`, `/api/signup`, and `/api/validate` require a valid session cookie.

-## Status

-This project is not currently deployed to a public environment.
-It is intended as a learning project covering authentication (including OAuth), REST API design, MongoDB schema modeling, applied encryption, containerization, and Kubernetes-based orchestration, and is run locally or in a local cluster as described above.

 ## License